Kotlin/KEEP/proposals/experimental.md

 }
 ```

 Here `useFoo` uses experimental API (marked with `@ShinyNewAPI`) and thus must explicitly opt-in to that usage, allowing the author of that API to change it bypassing the standard deprecation cycle.
-Because `ShinyNewAPI` may break at runtime (`mayBreakAt` is `RUNTIME`), `useFoo` must **propagate** the requirement to opt-in further to its clients.
+Because `ShinyNewAPI` may break at runtime (`changesMayBreak` contains `RUNTIME`), `useFoo` must **propagate** the requirement to opt-in further to its clients.
 Therefore `useFoo` is annotated with `@ShinyNewAPI` itself.

 Note that by using the “poisoned” experimental API, `useFoo` effectively becomes experimental API itself (with the same marker).
 In theory, we could distinguish initial introduction of the experimental API and its propagating usages, but it would complicate the proposal a bit and there doesn't seem to be much value in doing that.

 ## Signature and body usages

-It's important to distinguish two types of usages of experimental API, which propagate differently according to the scope of the marker annotation.
+It's important to distinguish two types of usages of experimental API, which propagate differently according to the impact of the marker annotation.

 * A **signature usage** is a usage in the publicly accessible declaration signature: parameter types, return types, supertypes, type parameter bounds, annotations on any of those elements, etc.
 * A **body usage** is a usage in the executable code, i.e. in the function/constructor body or in the property initializer